tunnckoCore/opensource/CONTRIBUTING.md

 ## Why should I contribute?

-Regardless of the details, being an effective contributor means that you're adding _adding value_ to a project.
+Regardless of the details, being an effective contributor means that you're _adding value_ to a project.

 Here are just a few of the advantages of adding value to a project:

 - you gain the appreciation and respect of the project's maintainers and community
 - you gain valuable experience
 - you get noticed by job recruiters
-- you become more attrative to potential employers.
+- you become more attractive to potential employers.

 ## Getting familiarized with a project